 The inversion method for natural hair is not something that most have heard about on a daily basis.
 As naturals, we are always trying to find new ways to make our kinks drop a little faster.

 Long hair don’t care is not just a saying for naturals, it’s a way of life.
-We have all heard of using castor oil, protective styles, and even coconut oil to promote hair growth, but few are familiar with a so-called inversion method for natural hair.
+We have all heard of using castor oil, protective hair styles, and even coconut oil to promote hair growth.
+But few are familiar with a so-called inversion method for natural hair.

 What is the inversion method?

 The inversion method on natural hair seems to be the answer to every curly headed girl’s dreams.
-In fact, it’s the answer to everyone’s dream that has ever wanted long hair.
+In fact, the inversion method is the answer to everyone’s dream that has ever wanted long hair.

 We all know the struggle of trying to grow our hair out, and it seems like no matter what we do, it takes just south of forever to make it get even an inch long.
 The inversion method makes the wait a lot shorter.